Bhatia-Davis formula in the quantum speed limit: Few-level systems

 for any $|\vec{r}|\in(0,1]$ and $\Theta\in(0,\pi]$. \end{theorem}

 The derivation is given in Appendix~\ref{sec:apx_3level}.
-Since $\tau$ is bouned above by $\tau_{\mathrm{BD}}$ according to Theorem~\ref{theorem:upperbound}, this result directly leads to that $\tau\leq\pi/(2\Delta)$, which is fully reasonable as $\tau=\Theta/(2\Delta)$ in this case~\cite{Shao2020}.
+Since $\tau$ is upper bouned by $\tau_{\mathrm{BD}}$ according to Theorem~\ref{theorem:upperbound}, this result directly leads to $\tau\leq\pi/(2\Delta)$, which is fully reasonable as $\tau=\Theta/(2\Delta)$ in this case~\cite{Shao2020}.
 Next we provide a theorem to show when $\tau_{\mathrm{BD}}$ is a valid lower bound for a general target.